 The world of low-code application development platforms has enjoyed its meteoric rise in hype in the past few years, and it feels like the business world is finally starting to see past the hype and learning how to use low-code for sustainable business benefit.

 The promise of low-code is to eliminate the act of writing code from the process of creating software to the greatest extent possible — and instead, favoring visual point-and-click tools for creating software.
 In doing so, the idea is that organizations can reduce the need for scarce and costly software developers, and empower so-called business “citizen developers” to build their own applications.

-Unfortunately, as the low-code Kool-Aid is wearing off, many business and IT folks alike are starting to realize something that software thought-leaders have known for decades: In many scenarios, writing code is by far the most efficient and easy solution to a software problem, and there are countless everyday use cases where a low-code development tool is simply not the right tool for the job.
+Unfortunately, as the low-code Kool-Aid is wearing off, many business and IT folks alike are starting to realize something that software thought-leaders have known for decades: In many scenarios, writing code is by far the most efficient and easy solution to a software problem, and there are countless everyday use cases where a low-code/no-code development tool is simply not the right tool for the job.

 As JourneyApps is nearing the launch of OXIDE, our next-generation IDE, we are exploring the “dreams versus reality” of low-code, and showing how the industry can chart a more enlightened course for software development.
 This is our first installment of the series.

 Low-Code is a Great Solution for “Simple Apps”

 Low-code platforms are inherently limited — they essentially achieve simplicity by allowing citizen developers to assemble applications using “building blocks” that are provided by the platform, primarily using a visual point-and-click interface.

 This approach works reasonably well for “simple apps”.
 We can roughly define a “simple apps” as apps that:

 - Are typically built by a single developer